The National Injury Prevention Strategy 2020 - 2030

 - Keziah Bennett-Brook: Manager, Aboriginal and Torres Strait Islander Health Program, The George Institute

-- Chelsea Hunnisett: Communications and Stakeholder Engagement Coordinator, The George Institute
+- Chelsea Hunnisett: Policy and Advocacy Adviser, Global Advocacy & Policy Engagement, The George Institute

 - Professor Lisa Keay: Head of the School of Optometry and Vision Science and Honorary Professorial Fellow at The George Institute